gerry-montemayor/Nutrition-AI/README.md

 Welcome to NutritionAI!
 This is a full-stack project that communicates with ChatGPT's API.

 Tech Stack:
-> node.js, express.js, javascript, chatgpt API, html & css
+> node.js, express.js, javascript, chatgpt API, html & css, api ninjas ~ Nutrition API